My cycle – my training

 • A short walk in the fresh air

-• Possibly light stab training, mobility, stretching or yoga
+• Possibly light stability training, mobility, stretching or yoga

 After rain comes sunshine

-The first half of the cycle now unfolds with its full power.
-Already from the second day of my cycle, things start to get better and now I can do really intensive units.
-Due to the increased estrogen level in the first half of the cycle, our body can cope better with hard training units and also regenerates faster.
-I never thought about handling so many intensive units in a row.
-But this is definitely possible during the first half of the cycle.
-Many women describe the first half as an energy high, in which they can create and achieve a lot more.
-Our body temperature is lower than in the second half and the blood sugar level is also more constant.
-We want to use this property until ovulation.
+The first half of the cycle is now unfolding its full power.
+From the second day of the cycle, things start to pick up again and now I can do really intensive sessions.
+Due to the increased oestrogen level in the first half of the cycle, our body is better able to cope with hard training sessions and also regenerates faster.
+Before, I would never have thought that I could cope with so many intensive sessions in a row.
+But it’s definitely possible during the first half of the cycle.
+Many women describe the first half as an energy high, when they can manage and achieve much more.
+Our body temperature is lower than in the second half and our blood sugar levels are also more constant.
+We want to take advantage of this characteristic until ovulation.

 • Strength training with a lot of weight